 Since it's all about great customer journeys, incorporating the QR code in the 'fun' customer journey is a cardinal element if achieved well.
 You can transform a somewhat 'boring' process into a fun thing to do, wherein customers would like to be a part of it rather have it enforced on them.
 If you have an Instagrammable area at your restaurant or café, you can add in an awesome looking QR code to the corner and have your clients scan and enjoy a different surprise every time.
 The same concept can be applied on having the QR code spread in as stickers on the doors, tables, chairs and windows across your venue; surely, this means you need a strong QR code design and a concept behind it, but it all pays in favor of reinforcing the 'customer proof' element to your brand.

-QR code is an interactive tool that we must benefit from its flexibile size, whether it's a trial phase to capture data and insights, or a part of an automated process to generate customer reviews.
+QR code generator is an interactive tool that we must benefit from its flexible size, whether it's a trial phase to capture data and insights, or a part of an automated process to generate customer reviews.

-Side tip: It's recommended to place the QR code in your digital menu as well.
+Side tip to the business owner: It's recommended to place the QR code in your digital menu as well.